craigkovar-db/rccldemo/README.md

 # rccldemo

-## Testing Repo API call with conflicts updated and pushed in ws1
+## Testing Repo API call with conflicts updated and pushed in AWS Workspace